Cookieless tracking

 First-party data

-First-party data is the data you collect from your own audience through your own surfaces (site events, CRM records, order history) under your direct relationship and consent.
+First-party data is data you collect from your own audience on your own surfaces (site events, CRM records, order history) under your direct consent.

 Server-side tracking